andresperezEUT/DCASE2019_task3/README.md

 Different configuration presets can be identified by the `preset_string`, incuding a default configuration.

+##### Preprocess_metadata_files.py
+This file contains the code to extract monophonic estimates of the sources given the groundtruth.

 ##### process.py
+Main process.
+TODO

 ##### README.md
 This file.

 ##### requirements.txt
+TODO

+##### utils.txt
+Some convenience functions and classes.

 ##### visualize_output.py
+TODO

 #### /data
 Folder where the development data is located.